nhistory/container-falcon/README.md

 3. Get in the container via bash: `make bash`
 4. Run the service: `make start-api`

-In order to use Makefile on Windows, MinGW should be installed.
+In order to use Makefile on Windows, use Chocolatey.
+`choco install make`